-When I got home I had a quick read and found out that this pyramid was built in 1737 by Martin Lister Killigrew.
+When I got home I had a quick read up about it.
+I found that this pyramid was built in 1737 by Martin Lister Killigrew.
 I can tell you it’s vital statistics.
-It stands 44 ft high, cost £455 and is made of dressed granite from a quarry near Trevethen Beacon.
-But to cut a long story short I can’t really tell you why it is there, no one it seems is entirely sure what exactly it is for or why it was built.
+It stands 44 ft high.
+And cost £455 and it is made of dressed granite from a quarry near Trevethen Beacon.
+But to cut a long story short I can’t really tell you why it is there.
+No one it seems is entirely sure what exactly it is for or why it was built.

 The Killigrew’s it is said made Falmouth.
-The family were very wealthy and had a long connection with the town, constructing much of it’s waterfront at the time and having streets named after them.
+The family were very wealthy and had a long connection with the town.
+They constructed much of it’s waterfront at the time and having streets named after them.
 But there are many unsavoury tales of piracy, greed and ill-gotten riches mixed up with their name also.

 Unfortunately for me there are many conflicting accounts of the pyramid’s history.
 I will try and wheedle out what seems to be real.

 It appears that it originally stood in an area of Falmouth known as The Grove because of the elm trees Martin had planted there.
 But the monument has moved twice since then.
 Once in 1836 to the end of Arwenak Avenue (also known as the Ropewalk) and then again with the arrival of the railway to its present position in 1871.

 It seems that at some point during these moves there was a strange discovery.